arael/moodle_rsd/RSD_Specification.md

 ### Why is there a need for extending the original RSD

-The objective of this specificationis to optimise automatic RSD generation in multiple data formats, such as JSON and YAML.
+The objective of this specifications to optimise automatic RSD generation in multiple data formats, such as JSON and YAML.
 Opposite to XML these formats define hierarchical data formats without additional attributes.
 Therefore, a direct transformation of the original specification to these formats is not possible.

 ## The RSD Approach